mvs-org/new-frontiers/Readme_upgrades.md

 ## Steps

+    1. Update hyperspace
+      a) Remove superfluous pallets
-    1. Make sure target chain is the same version as origin and that storage is compatible.
+      b) Make sure target chain is the same version as origin
+      b) Make sure that hyperspace storage is compatible
-       Update the actual Hyperspace Mainnet and make the storage compatible with new-frontier.
+      c) Update the actual Hyperspace Mainnet

-    2. Make a case for swappable consensus: disable Aura and Grandpa finalization on new-frontier, replacing them with manual-seal consensus.
+    2. Make a *case* for swappable consensus:
+       a) Disable Aura and Grandpa finalization on new-frontier
+       b) Replace with manual-seal consensus

     3. Transaction replay.
        The transaction history of the original chain is collected into a list and executed again on a new chain.